jcraigk/blog/_projects/phasmaphobe.md

 ---
 title: Phasmaphobe
-excerpt: An indie rock concept album
+excerpt: An indie rock concept album featuring many live instruments
 header:
-  image: /assets/images/projects/phasmaphobe-wide.png
+  image: /assets/images/projects/phasmaphobe-header.png
-  teaser: /assets/images/projects/phasmaphobe-wide.png
+  teaser: /assets/images/projects/phasmaphobe-header.png
 ---

 Musical albums are a marvelous artform.
 They can take you away for a time, and it's a place you can keep returning to.
 Each phase of life can bring out previously unheard or misundestood lyrics, bring new meaning to a familiar work.
 When I discover a new album that catches my ear, I listen to it obsessively until I have internalized it.